sadra1f/django-react-challenge/README.md

 - JWT access token expires in 1 day and doesn't refresh
 - Error handling and validation need improvements
 - CSV files aren't being saved to database in chunks
+- Sometimes when creating Postgres container, Celery breaks and needs a restart
 - Lack of documentation